 Recruiting faculty and/or local practitioners who embrace this curriculum and employ it in practice.

-Anchoring the curriculum in evidence-supported behaviors to promote effective interventions and focus clinical controversies on the spectrum of naturally occurring communication styles that arise when working with patients.
+Anchoring the curriculum in evidence-supported behaviors to promote effective interventions and focusing clinical controversies on the spectrum of naturally occurring communication styles that arise when working with patients.

 Employing longitudinal reinforcement.